dleunji/BSA-SpMM_EURO-PAR-2024/README.md

 ## Step 1.
 Setup and Download
 ### Setup the environmental variable
-Change some variables, `CUDA_PATH` and `CUDA_ARCH`, in the env.sh file.
+Change some variables, `CUDA_PATH` and `CUDA_ARCH`, in the env.sh file according to your computer.
 `CUDA_PATH` denotes the path where nvcc is installed.
-And change `CUDA_ARCH` according to your computer following the [specification](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/)
+And change `CUDA_ARCH` following the [specification](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/).
 Other environmental variables will be setup automatically.

-For example,
 ```bash
 export CUDA_PATH=/usr/local/cuda-12.1
 export CUDA_ARCH=86